MichaelOreillyMor/BaseProject/Assets/Plugins/GFFramework/README.txt

 Is designed to load in the GameInitializer only the managers needed in a similar way to Unreal modules.
 Only the GameStateManager or other implementation of IGameStateProvider is required by the GameInitializer.

-All the parts of the framework are highly decouple, you don´t have to use the whole  framework.
+All the parts of the framework are decouple, you don´t have to use the whole  framework.
 The GameStates are the glue that makes all the systems work, but no system (UIScreens,GameStates,Input...) is required by others.
+Only some

 1.---Definitions---